desotech-it/carvel/README.md

 > Succeeded
 > ```

-You can read logs of the container with a simple command:
+You can read the logs from the containers with a simple command:

 ```bash
 kapp logs -f -a vmug-application
 ```

 > ```
 > Target cluster 'https://10.10.180.21:6443' (nodes: master01, 4+)